 In the Target regions dialog, select from the drop-down menu the track corresponding to the panel used to generate the reads analyzed (figure 5.14).

 Repeat the selection of the appropriate track for Target primers, Masking regions, Mispriming events and Gene-pseudogene in the subsequent dialogs.

-A meaningful control must satisfy two things: it must (1) have a copy number status that it is meaningful for you to compare your sample against and (2) it must be a read mapping that has been processed in the same manner that your sample has been processed.
-To ensure (1), it is important for panels with targets on the X and Y chromosomes that the control and sample are of the same gender.
-You can ensure (2) by processing the sample that you want to use as control with the workflow (without control mapping to the CNV detection component) and use the resulting UMI reads track as controls in subsequent runs of the workflow.
+A meaningful control must satisfy two conditions: (1) It must have a copy number status that it is meaningful for you to compare your sample against.
+For panels with targets on the X and Y chromosomes, the control and sample should be matched for gender.
+(2) The control read mapping must result from the same type of processing that will be applied to the sample.
+One way to achieve this is to process the control using the workflow (without providing a control mapping for the CNV detection component) and then to use the resulting UMI reads track as the control in subsequent workflow runs.

-Another series of filtering will also take place just before TMB score calculation.
-In particular, the tool Calculate TMB Score will remove, among others, germlines variants based on frequencies as well as known germline variants from dbSNP.
+Another series of filtering takes place just before TMB score calculation.
+In particular, the tool Calculate TMB Score removes, among others, germlines variants based on frequencies as well as known germline variants from dbSNP.

 Note that each filter has been configured with specific default values depending on the technology (Illumina / Ion torrent) chosen to provide the best sensitivity and precision in the variants output by each workflow.
 However, benchmarking was performed on samples of relatively high coverage.
 Therefore, additional filtering might be needed, or filtering values adjusted when working with low coverage samples.
 This can only be done by running the workflows listed in the Toolbox, and not by using the panel guide.
 When configuring filters, do not load any annotations or try to change the name of the filters in the first column, as it would disable the filter completely.